RealOrangeOne/theorangeone.net/content/posts/state-of-the-apps-2021.md

 The primary reasons I had a VPN was for untrusted networks and downloading **Linux ISOs**.
 Given I've spent the majority of this year at home, the former hasn't come up very often.

 I'm currently still using my previous [PIA](https://www.privateinternetaccess.com/) subscription, and the drama with the buyout has definitely gone down, but it's still there in the background.
 I think once the subscription runs out I'll be switching back to [mullvad](https://mullvad.net/en/) indefinitely.
-Their clients are pretty good, entirely open source, and the fact you can just download the wireguard configuration direct is also handy for when I can't be bothered to mess with clients.
+Their clients are pretty good, entirely open source, and the fact you can just download the WireGuard configuration direct is also handy for when I can't be bothered to mess with clients.

 ### Email